Marketing Is Digital: Do You Have the Right Strategy?

 Integrating Digital First with Traditional Media

 There is plenty of room to have the best of both worlds: traditional and digital media strategies.
 Why limit yourself to just one?
-Traditional and digital approaches can and should complement each other, having a consistent brand voice, but adapting to the channels, platforms and audience.
+Traditional and digital approaches (both of which we teach in our Marketing curriculum) can and should complement each other, having a consistent brand voice, but adapting to the channels, platforms and audience.
 With integration, you can cast a wide net or use laser focus, all the while using online performance metrics to measure the success and effectiveness of targeted campaigns.

 Take Apple, for example.
 Innovative marketing has been a major element to the tech giant’s success since the early days of Steve Jobs.
 Its various campaigns throughout the years have translated pretty seamlessly from the TV to the web.
 Often juxtaposing vibrant colors with sleek black and whites, keeping dialogue and messaging as simple as possible, and connecting with people on a personal level, Apple’s campaigns catch peoples’ eyes on TV and engage them online.
 They reinforce their expertise in design and user experience with their matching sleek retail outlets.